-There following are cases giving rise to contingent liabilities as at 31 December 2022.
+The following is a case giving rise to contingent liabilities as at 31 December 2023.

-An employee has sued FINCA Zambia in the High Court alleging constructive dismissal.
+An employee sued FINCA Zambia in the High Court alleging constructive dismissal.
 The claim disputes the extension of his probation and alleges that the Board did not provide support to the employee.
-FINCA Zambia's defence is premised on the engagements that were made with the former CEO and his performance which justified the extension of the probation.
-Claim is unliquidated damages, prorated salary and gratuity amounting to a total value of K887,000.
+FINCA Zambia's defense is premised on the engagements that were made with the former CEO and his performance which justified the extension of the probation.
+This claim is for unliquidated damages, prorated salary and gratuity amounting to a total value of K1,000,000.